JNPyles/Neural-Networks-from-Scratch/README.md

 To calculate the outputs of a layer of neurons with a batch of samples, we use the **matrix product** operation.
 The matrix product operations takes two matrices and produces a single matrix:
 - The batch matrix (Inputs) is organized so the first dimension contains the Samples (Batch Size) and the second dimension contains the Features.
-- The layer matrix (Weights) needs to be organized (for the calculation) so the first dimension contains the features and the second dimension contains the Neurons.
+- The layer matrix (Weights) needs to be organized (for the calculation) so the first dimension contains the features and the second dimension contains the neurons.
 - Once the matrix multiplication is performed, the resulting matrix represents the Samples in the first dimension and the Neurons (outputs) in the second dimension.
 The features have been summed up through the dot product calculation.
 The resulting matrix shows the output of each neuron in the layer for each sample.

-#### Tranposition
+### Tranposition
 The layer matrix is typically stored as a list of lists with the neurons in the first dimension the weights in the second dimension, as shown in the example layer above.
 To perform the matrix multiplication operation, these dimensions need to be flipped.
 To do this, we perform a **transposition** operation.

 Example batch of inputs: